gousiosg/homepage/research.md

 #### Current work

-<i class="fa fa-line-chart research" aria-hidden="true"></i>
+<i class="fa fa-project-diagram"></i> In our
+{% cite_details HDG18 --text latest work %}, we are exploring
+how to create call graphs at the ecosystem scale.
+Our initial experiments with the Rust Cargo ecosystem are very promising.

+<i class="fas fa-chart-line fa-2x"></i>
-We just stared working in the area of software analytics, in the context of the [CodeFeedr](http://codefeedr.github.io) project.
+We have stared working in the area of software analytics, in the context of the [CodeFeedr](http://codefeedr.github.io) project.
-We describe our {% cite_details GSV16 --text vision here %}.
+We describe our {% cite_details GSV16 --text vision here %} and
+a set of case studies we are working on {% cite_details VHKBG18 --text here}.
 Stay tuned for more!

-<i class="fa fa-code-fork research" aria-hidden="true"></i>I am exploring how
+<i class="fas fa-code-branch fa-2x"></i>I am exploring how
 {% cite_details GPD14 --text pull-based distributed software development %} works
 both [quantitatively](https://github.com/gousiosg/pullreqs) ({%cite_details GPD14 --text ICSE 2014 %}) and
 [qualitatively](https://github.com/gousiosg/pullreqs-survey)